A two dimensional lattice equation as an extension of the Heideman-Hogan recurrence: Introduction

 where $K$ is a constant determined by the initial data $\{a_0,a_1,\cdots, a_{2k}\}$.
 If all the initial values are equal to 1, then \eqref{LinHHgen} has the following simple form

 The Laurent property\cite{FZ2} and explicit form of $K$ are discussed in \cite{Hone-Ward}.

 In this article, we introduce a linearizable two dimensional lattice equation

 the reduction of which gives the Heideman-Hogan recurrence \eqref{HH_eq} and its generalization.
+In fact, when we impose $x_{n,t}=x_{n+1,t-k}$ for all the iterates of the equation \eqref{2DHH} and define $a_j=x_{n,t}$ where $j=kn+t$, then the new variable $a_j$ satisfies the original Heideman-Hogan recurrence \eqref{HH_eq}.
 In the next section, we present our main theorem stating that Eq. \eqref{2DHH} is linearizable, and give its proof.
 In section 3, we consider the reduction of \eqref{2DHH}.
 We also study the Laurent property and the degree growth of the equation \eqref{2DHH}.
 We prove that the iterate $x_{n,t}$ of \eqref{2DHH} is an irreducible Laurent polynomial of the initial variables, and that every pair of two iterates are coprime as Laurent polynomials, which are indications of the integrability of the equation.
 We also prove that the degree of $x_{n,t}$ grows as a polynomial of the first order.
 Some extensions of \eqref{two_frieze} using matrix identities are discussed in section 4.
 Section 5 is devoted to concluding remarks.